 - Companies House

 How do we use your personal data?

 We use your personal data to match your skills, experience and education with a potential employer.
 We will initially collect basic information on you such as contact details, job role and experience and then pass this on to the client in search of personnel.
 If you are chosen by the client and go through to the next stage, we will then be collecting more information from you at the interview (or equivalent) stage and onwards in that manner.
-Occasionally you may be contacted about events that we are hosting.
-If you would like to be removed from our events database, please let us know by emailing us at email@example.com
+Occasionally you may be contacted for events or marketing purposes.
+If you would like to be removed from our events/marketing database, please let us know by emailing us at [email protected]

 How long do we keep your personal data for?